What Is Expansive Soil And How Does It Affect A Foundation?

 Yes, you can build on top of expansive soil.
 However, it must be done correctly, and this requires consultation with a geotechnical engineer.
 A geotechnical engineer will know the best way to ensure the soil’s moisture content remains stable and how to ensure the structure remains unaffected if there is a change in soil volume.

-For more information, see The Link Between Foundation Damage And Excess Soil Moisture.
+For more information, see our article, The Link Between Foundation Damage And Excess Soil Moisture.

 Unfortunately, homeowners insurance usually doesn’t cover foundation damage caused by expansive soil.
 However, if the problem resulted from a natural disaster like a flood, and your home has flood insurance, it might.
 Check with your insurance agent to be sure.